sayands/road-segmentation-ethz-cil-2023/README.md

 `config test params`:
 - `test_path` : path to folder with test imgaes
+- `mask_results_path` : path to where the mask images should be stored
 - `submission_path` : path to submission file
 - `model_path` : path to the model file
 - `device` : cpu/cuda